Appendix A: Parameters and Further Information

 Table A.2 shows the net overseas migration assumptions used in this Budget Paper.

-State shares of net overseas migration are estimated by using a weighted average of the three most recent observed years — 2011, 2012 and 2013 — with weights of 1, 2 and 4 respectively.
+State shares of net overseas migration are estimated by using a weighted average of the three most recent observed years — 2011, 2012 and 2013 — with weights of one, two and four respectively.

-Similar to State shares of net overseas migration, the Treasury's estimates of net interstate migration are based on a weighted average of the three most recent observed years — 2011, 2012 and 2013 — with weights of 1, 2 and 4 respectively.
-Due to data lags, the 2013 observation includes an assumption for the December quarter based on weighted averages of arrivals and departures for December quarters 2010 to 2012.
+Similar to state shares of net overseas migration, the Treasury's estimates of net interstate migration are based on a weighted average of the three most recent observed years — 2011, 2012 and 2013 — with weights of one, two and four respectively.
+Due to data lags, the 2014 observation includes an assumption for the December quarter based on weighted averages of arrivals and departures for December quarters 2011 to 2013.

 Wage, price and cost indices

-Table A.7 shows the wage, price and cost indices used in this Budget Paper, rounded to the nearest quarter of a per cent.
+Table A.4 shows the wage, price and cost indices used in this Budget Paper, rounded to the nearest quarter of a per cent.

 The information in Part 4, Appendix B and Appendix C of this Budget Paper is consistent with the ABS Government Finance Statistics reporting framework for the public sector.

-State data for 2013‑14 onwards are sourced from States' 2013‑14 mid‑year financial reports, with the exception of Victoria which is sourced from the 2014‑15 Victorian Budget.
+State data for 2014‑15 onwards are sourced from states' 2014‑15 mid‑year financial reports, with the exception of Victoria and Northern Territory which is sourced from the respective 2015‑16 Budgets.